PMArtz92/GlobalToDoList/README.md

 # Global Todo List

 This is a global todo list project.
 Implemented using .net core and MSTest frameworks.
-This project have two main operators.
-Unit test for both operators have writen in TodoAppTest project.
+This project have main operators.
+Unit test for operators have writen in TodoAppTest project.

 Shared folder contains the all sharable classes for both main and test project.
 In shared folder we have